This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Atnoia means a lack of tone in the muscles.
 Children with this type of cerebral palsy have difficulty moving and have poor reflexes.

-Today, the main types of cerebral palsy are spastic, dyskinetic, ataxic, and mixed.[1]
+The main types of cerebral palsy are spastic, dyskinetic, ataxic, and mixed.[1]
 Atonic cerebral palsy is rare, making it difficult for doctors to get an accurate diagnosis.

 What Causes Atonic Cerebral Palsy?

-Atonic cerebral palsy develops after an infant experiences damages to the cerebellum, which is the part of the brain that controls balance and coordination.
+Atonic cerebral palsy develops after an infant experiences damage to the cerebellum, which is the part of the brain that controls balance and coordination.
 Difficult labor is one of the primary reasons atonic cerebral palsy can occur if it leads to loss of oxygen and brain damage.

 For instance, oxygen deprivation can happen at any stage during pregnancy, but it most often occurs when a baby becomes distressed during labor.
 A baby that’s lodged in the mother’s pelvis can experience oxygen loss, as well as an infant with a compressed or twisted umbilical cord.